Update: November 2020

 With the Ground Dogs, we found they were just so versatile for all conditions.
 They lasted without going blunt or rusty.
 They were easy to use and held much better than the straight shaft pegs.

 Another great benefit we found was getting the pegs out of the ground.
 Previously, I had to get another tent peg or claw hammer out to try and pry out stubborn pegs.
 But found it easy with the Ground Dogs just to put the drill in reverse and out they come.

 Tip 1.
 If in Extremely hard ground, Unlike all other pegs, Ground Dogs do not need to be forced all the way in for them to work, drill it in when it stops its binding, its doing it’s job simply turn the locking nut & lockdown to the ground level to anchor your Awning or gazebo!

 Tip 2.
 Sometimes the ground can be like solid rock, don’t worry here is an easy solution.
 Make sure you carry a 12mm masonry drill bit, simply pre-drill the hole!
 Our Ground Dogs have a tapered shaft so even if you where in solid rock they will still lock-in.

 Notice something?
 The Ground Dogs have been made with security in mind, a left-hand thread!

 Where Can You Get Them?

-We are proud to have the Ground Dogs available in the Free Range Camping Shop.
+We are proud to have the Ground Dogs available in the Full Range Camping Shop.
 For those with their own tie-down systems, you can purchase the bolts on their own or in full kits.
 It can be with or without the awning leg anchor plates.
 As usual, we have put together a special offer for our Premium Club Members.